-1.5.1The Supplier records and measures the benefits realised from the execution of the Lean Continual Improvement process in accordance with the Client's Lean Benefits Realisation Guide in Appendix 2.
+- 1.5.1 The Contractor records and measure the benefits realised from the execution of the Lean Continual Improvement process in accordance with the Client's Lean Benefits Realisation Guide (see Annex 02).
 This system uses a Benefits Realisation Capture Form (BRCF) which at start up reports the forecast of expected savings and upon completion records the actual savings achieved.
-The Supplier submits a KTP for every improvement that is made so that this knowledge can be shared across the industry and further savings can be made when this new way of working is implemented.
-The Supplier proactively reviews and implements previous KTPs and adopts these new ways of working within its own organisation.
-Additionally, the KTPs form the documentary evidence that is required by the Office of Rail and Road regulation for the efficiencies the Client is claiming.

-- 1.5.2 The Supplier submits an annual Lean Continual Improvement Action Plan (IAP) to the Client. - 1.5.3 The Supplier reports to the Client on a monthly basis the following matters using a format agreed with the Client: - Lean benefits achieved within month and forecast lean activities for the next month in line with the milestones in the annual Lean Continual improvement action plan and - ensures results are recorded showing general details about the improvement, planned/targeted benefits, and actual/realised benefits with supporting calculations. - 1.5.4 For all Lean efficiency savings and all Lean projects, the Supplier - reports savings using the Client's Benefits Realisation Capture Form, and area efficiency register, - completes KTP, in either a report or A3 style that follows Define, Measure, Analyse, Improve, Control and Transfer (DMAICT) and - logs the KTP on the Client's Lean Tracker System in Appendix 5.
+The Contractor submits a KTP for every improvement that is made so that this knowledge can be shared across the industry and further savings can be made when this new way of working is implemented.
+The Contractor proactively reviews and implements previous KTPs and adopts these new ways of working within its own organisation.
+Additionally, the KTPs form the documentary evidence that is required by the Office of Rail and Road regulation for the efficiencies the Client is claiming. - 1.5.2 The Contractor submits an annual Lean Continual Improvement Action Plan (IAP) to the Client Copies of the IAP can be downloaded free. - 1.5.3 The Contractor reports to the Client on a monthly basis the following matters using an "A3" format performance report (see Annex 02).
+Details of the A3 format are available for download on the Highways England website: - Lean benefits achieved within month and forecast lean activities for the next month in line with the milestones in the annual Lean Continual improvement action plan. - ensure results are recorded showing general details about the improvement, planned/targeted benefits, and actual /realised benefits with supporting calculations. - 1.5.4 For all Lean efficiency savings and all Lean projects, the Contractor - Reports savings using the Client's Benefits Realisation Capture Form, and area efficiency register, - Completes KTP, in either a report or A3 style that follows Define, Measure, Analyse, Improve, Control and Transfer (DMAICT). - Logs the KTP on the Client's Lean Tracker System as detailed in Annex 6 - Information Systems.

-The Supplier adjusts its delivery of continual improvement process based on lessons learned from the ongoing measurement of its performance.
+The Contractor adjusts its delivery of continual improvement process based on lessons learned from the ongoing measurement of its performance.